joonarafael/rotten-potatoes/docs/installation_manual.md

 Make sure you are not in any virtual environment while running the following commands.
 If you are, deactivate the virtual environment.

 This software requires you to run the database as a _Docker_ container.
-If you are comfortable with running `psql` natively on your machine, you can do that as well.

-If you really choose to run the database natively, you can find the database schema in the [`./db`](../db/ "../db") directory.
-You can create the database and tables by running `psql<schema.sql`, I believe.
-What comes to the users, authorization etc. assoociated with `psql`, you may need to find more information on your own.

-**I suggest you to use Docker, as it is easier to manage and you can easily remove the database container and start from scratch if you mess up.**
+The database won't work natively through the `psql` command.

 ### Docker Compose